 We taxied in the gloomy, rainy weather to our assigned gate and luckily for us, we were parked at the terminal where we disembarked via the aero-bridge.

 Delta Airlines Customer service: 7/10

 On-ground customer service: 6/10

 Overall rating: 73/90

 Flying through turbulence can be challenging for both passenger and cabin/flight crew.
-It was quite nerve-whacking for a period of time, but never in a moment on this flight I lost my composure but instead I looked back at my Peach flight's experience and compared which is worse and it did help me get my mind off.
+It was quite nerve-wracking for a period of time, but never in a moment on this flight I lost my composure but instead, I looked back at my Peach flight's experience and compared which is worse and it did help me get my mind off.
 To see the cabin crew struggling to walk through the cabin, got me worried but fortunately no incident occurred and we landed safely.
-I felt that some lessons could be learnt over here, such as the flight crew giving warning about the bad weather ahead and also telling the cabin crew to take their seats.
-Cabin crew are trained to handle these kind of situation but they are human after all, they can crack under pressure.
+I felt that some lessons could be learnt over here, such as the flight crew giving a warning about the bad weather ahead and also telling the cabin crew to take their seats.
+Cabin crew are trained to handle this kind of situation but they are human after all, they can crack under pressure.
 I have to give this seat of crew thumbs up as they didn't look nervous any point of time and even smile when the plane was shaking violently, no sign of nervousness at least from their expression.
 Well done!

 Thank you for reading this report!